Language: Samoan is the official language, but English is the language of business and administration.

 separate roll.
 The two senior Chiefs were made co-Heads of State for life, but one of them died in 1963 and

-Chief Tanumafili II Maleota has been a quasi-monarchical Head of State ever since.
+the other, Tanumafili II Maleota was sole Head of State until his death in 2007.
 Universal franchise was granted

 in 1990, but the restriction of candidacy for the Parliament to the Matai has kept power in the hands of the